 When Forbes came back from Europe, he came to the White House, where Harding grabbed him by the neck and shook him like a dog with a rat in his mouth, calling him a “double-crossing bastard.”
 Forbes was only saved by the President’s next appointment.

 Forbes’ wife would later divorce him before he was tried and convicted of conspiracy to defraud the government.
 He was sentenced to two years at Fort Leavenworth.
-He died in 1949.
+Charles R. Forbes died in 1949.